mozilla-services/heka/docs/source/configuration.rst

 Decoders
 ========

 A decoder may be specified for each encoding type defined in message.pb.go.
-By default the JsonDecoder and ProtobufDecoder will be configured as if you had included this portion.
+Unless you are using a custom decoder you probably won't need to specify these by hand, by default the JsonDecoder and ProtobufDecoder will be configured as if you had included the following configuration.

 Example: